Code-Institute-Submissions/MariaLundgren-Pre-Owned_SepResub/TESTING.md

     -	In the checkout, the user can complete a purchase to buy one or several products.

 #### Manual Testing of Contact Page
--	Trying to submit form without all the fields filled in and a message appears to fill out fields.
+-	Trying to submit form without all required fields filled in and a message appears to fill out fields.
--	Trying to submit the form with the fields filled in and the form submits, and a success message appears.
+-	Trying to submit the form with required fields filled in and the form submits, and a success message appears.
 -	Trying to access the contact page as an anonymous user and user gets redirected to the login page.
 -	Saving the URL for the contact page and tries to access it as an anonymous user and user gets redirected to the login page.
 #### User Stories Testing of Contact Page